-The Labyrinth, the latest release from Zion I follows the releases of mixtape ‘Stay Woke’ and consciousness raising single “Tech $”.
-With production from Ariano, Mikos the Gawd, Teeko, and Decap, and guest homies Deuce Eclipse and Codnay Holiday, this 15 track (13 with an intro and outro) LP bangs from start to finish, solid solid reminder of the caliber of talent we all know and love.
-Lyrically agile and powerful as any MC, Zumbi continues to effortlessly create relevant music.
+The Labyrinth, the latest release from Zion I follows the release of mixtape ‘Stay Woke’ and consciousness raising single, “Tech $”.
+With production from Ariano, Mikos the Gawd, Teeko, and Decap, and guest features from Deuce Eclipse and Codnay Holiday, this 15 track (13 with an intro and outro) LP bangs from start to finish.
+A solid reminder of the caliber of talent we all know and love.
+Lyrically agile and powerful as any MC, Zumbi continues to effortlessly create relevant, meaningful music.

 Absent Amp Live, Zion I now consists of Zumbi alone.
 The progressive sound of the album, which features as many elements of electronic music as it does classic hip hop, is adequately grounded by Zumbi’s powerful vocal styles and execution, and crafted in a such way that it doesn’t depart too far from the Bay Area roots typical of traditional Zion I releases.

 Beginning with the intro, a recording of Zumbi with his children, and ending with the same, this album is instantly framed in a new tone.
 I think this is important for both the content of this project and for Zumbi’s first solo album as Zion I. The soul searching apparent in The Labyrinth is aided by this framing as well as by the confidence and even positive tonality with which Zumbi spits, leading not to desperate questions aimed at the ether, but instead to mature questions and reckonings about life, society, and what it means to be a father and a man.